-New York, NY — Several commercial flights have disappeared and presumed crashed this past week after the International Civil Aviation Organization decided to switch air traffic control from an Anglo-American-centric dialect to an Irish one.
+New York, NY — Several commercial flights have disappeared and are presumed to have crashed this past week after the International Civil Aviation Organization decided to switch air traffic control from an Anglo-American-centric dialect to an Irish one.
 It’s unclear just how many planes have crashed, but according to sources in both the United States and United Kingdom governments, they believe the number to be as high as 42.

 New Jersey officials have confirmed at least one crash of a Boeing 757, which fell to the ground shortly after departing Newark, New Jersey.
 National Transportation Safety Board (NTSB) officials say they have recovered the airplane’s ‘black box’ from the wreckage outside Dayton, OH.
 In addition, Carrie Stricter, of the NTSB’s rapid recovery force, released a section for the onboard voice recorder that provided some clues about its demise.

 “The last thing Captain Clark of United Airlines Flight 420 heard before the recording fell silent doesn’t provide us any insight about the nature of the failure, but there are some clues about the causes, which appears to be vast confusion.”

 Air Traffic Control: “I’ll, yeah.
 I mean,’ll you ‘ave a mineral? she ‘as sahme neck.”